keseldude/brobot/README.markdown

 * Easy to use plugin interface that lets you
     * Code functionality for commands
     * Hook into any IRC event
-* Open Source
+* Free and Open Source
 * Flexible YAML settings file
-* Uses python's multiprocessing library instead of threads

 ## How To Use